-13.2.8.17 ADDITIONAL CONDITIONS APPLICABLE TO REINSURANCE AGREEMENTS FOR TRUST AGREEMENTS QUALIFIED UNDER 13.2.8.14 NMAC: A reinsurance agreement may contain provisions that:
+13.2.8.21 ADDITIONAL CONDITIONS APPLICABLE TO REINSURANCE AGREEMENTS FOR TRUST AGREEMENTS QUALIFIED UNDER SECTION 18 OF 13.2.8 NMAC:

-- A. Require the assuming insurer to enter into a trust agreement and to establish a trust account for the benefit of the ceding insurer, and that specify what the agreement is to cover; - B. Stipulate that assets deposited in the trust account shall be valued according to their current fair market value and shall consist only of cash in United States dollars, certificates of deposit issued by a United States bank and payable in United States dollars, and investments permitted by the Insurance Code or any combination of the above, provided investments in or issued by an entity controlling, controlled by or under common control with either the grantor or the beneficiary of the trust shall not exceed five percent of total investments.
-The reinsurance agreement may further specify the types of investments to be deposited.
-Where a trust agreement is entered into in conjunction with a reinsurance agreement covering risks other than life, annuities and accident and health, then the trust agreement may contain the provisions required by this subsection in lieu of including such provisions in the reinsurance agreement; - C. Require the assuming insurer, prior to depositing assets with the trustee, to execute assignments or endorsements in blank, or to transfer legal title to the trustee of all shares, obligations or any other assets requiring assignments, in order that the ceding insurer, or the trustee upon the direction of the ceding insurer, may whenever necessary negotiate these assets without consent or signature from the assuming insurer or any other entity; - D. Require that all settlements of account between the ceding insurer and the assuming insurer be made in cash or its equivalent; and - E. Stipulate that the assuming insurer and the ceding insurer agree that the assets in the trust account established pursuant to the provisions of the reinsurance agreement may be withdrawn by the ceding insurer at any time, notwithstanding any other provisions in the reinsurance agreement, and shall be utilized and applied by the ceding insurer or its successors in interest by operation of law, including without limitation any liquidator, rehabilitator, receiver or conservator of such company, without diminution because of insolvency on the part of the ceding insurer or the assuming insurer, only for the following purposes: - (1) To pay or reimburse the ceding insurer for: - (a) the assuming insurer's share under the specific reinsurance agreement of premiums returned, but not yet recovered from the assuming insurer, to the owners of policies reinsured under the reinsurance agreement because of cancellations of such policies; - (b) the assuming insurer's share of surrenders and benefits or losses paid by the ceding insurer pursuant to the provisions of the policies reinsured under the reinsurance agreement; and - (c) any other amounts necessary to secure the credit or reduction from liability for reinsurance taken by the ceding insurer; and

-(2) To make payment to the assuming insurer of amounts held in the trust account in excess of the amount necessary to secure the credit or reduction from liability for reinsurance taken by the ceding insurer.
-[13.2.8.17 NMAC;- Rp, 13.2.8.17 NMAC, 7/24/2018]
+- A. A reinsurance agreement may contain provisions that: - (1) require the assuming insurer to enter into a trust agreement and to establish a trust account for the benefit of the ceding insurer, and specifying what the agreement is to cover; - (2) require the assuming insurer, prior to depositing assets with the trustee, to execute assignments or endorsements in blank, or to transfer legal title to the trustee of all shares, obligations or any other assets requiring assignments, in order that the ceding insurer, or the trustee upon the direction of the ceding insurer, may whenever necessary negotiate these assets without consent or signature from the assuming insurer or any other entity; - (3) require that all settlements of account between the ceding insurer and the assuming insurer be made in cash or its equivalent; and - (4) stipulate that the assuming insurer and the ceding insurer agree that the assets in the trust account, established pursuant to the provisions of the reinsurance agreement, may be withdrawn by the ceding insurer at any time, notwithstanding any other provisions in the reinsurance agreement, and shall be utilized and applied by the ceding insurer or its successors in interest by operation of law, including without limitation any liquidator, rehabilitator, receiver or conservator of such company, without diminution because of insolvency on the part of the ceding insurer or the assuming insurer, only for the following purposes: - (a) to pay or reimburse the ceding insurer for: - (i) the assuming insurer's share under the specific reinsurance agreement of premiums returned, but not yet recovered from the assuming insurer, to the owners of policies reinsured under the reinsurance agreement because of cancellations of such policies; - (ii) the assuming insurer's share of surrenders and benefits or losses paid by the ceding insurer pursuant to the provisions of the policies reinsured under the reinsurance agreement; and (iii) any other amounts necessary to secure the credit or reduction from liability for reinsurance taken by the ceding insurer; - (b) to make payment to the assuming insurer of amounts held in the trust account in excess of the amount necessary to secure the credit or reduction from liability for reinsurance taken by the ceding insurer. - B. The reinsurance agreement also may contain provisions that: - (1) give the assuming insurer the right to seek approval from the ceding insurer, which shall not be unreasonably or arbitrarily withheld, to withdraw from the trust account all or any part of the trust assets and transfer those assets to the assuming insurer, provided: - (a) the assuming insurer shall, at the time of withdrawal, replace the withdrawn assets with other qualified assets having a current fair market value equal to the market value of the assets withdrawn so as to maintain at all times the deposit in the required amount; or